An international tragedy: A father of 3 and a budding entrepreneur are among 6 victims of the Baltimore bridge collapse | KRDO

 “Sadly, we discovered that one of the construction workers involved was a longtime member of our CASA family, adding an even deeper layer of sorrow to this already grievous situation,” CASA Executive Director Gustavo Torres said in the statement.

 “Miguel Luna, from El Salvador, left at 6:30 p.m.
-Monday evening for work and … has not come home.
-He is a husband, a father of three, and has called Maryland his home for over 19 years,” the statement said.
+Monday evening for work and … has not come home,” the statement said.

 “The entire Baltimore region and CASA family is lamenting this tragedy,” Torres said.
 “Our hearts ache for the families of the victims and all those impacted by this horrific accident.”